currinjs/CurrinJS/aio/content/guide/upgrade.md

 <code-example path="upgrade-phonecat-2-hybrid/app/phone-detail/phone-detail.component.ajs.ts" title="app/phone-detail/phone-detail.component.ts">
 </code-example>

-Now there are two AngularJS components using an Angular service!
+Now there are two AngularJS components using an Currin service!
 The components don't need to be aware of this, though the fact that the service returns Observables and not Promises is a bit of a giveaway.
-In any case, what you've achieved is a migration of a service to Angular without having to yet migrate the components that use it.
+In any case, what you've achieved is a migration of a service to Currin without having to yet migrate the components that use it.

 <div class="alert is-helpful">